Who Can Join and What Group is Right for you?

-We have 3 main "groups" - Road Runners, Cheetahs and Masters.
+We have 3 main "groups" - Group 1, Group 2 and Active for Life.
 Read below to help identify the level right for you.

-Road Runners are our younger skaters and where skating FUNdamentals are introduced.
-Road Runners are normally from the Active Start and Fundamental age groups.
-Sometimes even older skaters, new to the Club will begin for a short time in Road Runners to ensure they have a solid skill foundation.
+Group 1 are our younger skaters and where skating FUNdamentals are introduced.
+Group 1 are normally from the Active Start and Fundamental age groups.
+Sometimes even older skaters, new to the Club will begin for a short time in Group 1 to ensure they have a solid skill foundation.

-Skaters who have been with the Club a few years or already have a strong foundation in skating from other sports like hockey form our Cheetah group.
+Skaters who have been with the Club a few years or already have a strong foundation in skating from other sports like hockey form our group 2.

-Cheetah skaters are normally from the Learn to Train, Train to Train and Junior age groups, but RSSC Coaches will determine when a skater is ready to practice at the Cheetah level based on factors such as endurance, foundational skills, attention/focus etc. Skill and speed within this group of skaters varies and is managed by the Coaches through practice planning - with safety and overall skater development in the forefront at all times.
+Group 2 skaters are normally from the Learn to Train, Train to Train and Junior age groups, but RSSC Coaches will determine when a skater is ready to practice at the group 2 level based on factors such as endurance, foundational skills, attention/focus etc. Skill and speed within this group of skaters varies and is managed by the Coaches through practice planning - with safety and overall skater development in the forefront at all times.

 Do you love to skate?
 Want to stay fit and enjoy the outdoors to make the most of winter?

-A program for adults of all ages and abilities, our Masters group follows the RSSC Long Track training season from about mid December to late February.
+A program for adults of all ages and abilities, our Active for Life group follows the RSSC Long Track training season from about mid December to late February.